DrakeRyzer/Drakes-DnD5e-Home-Rules/Classes/Sorcerer/index.md

 ### Metamagic
 At 3rd level, you gain the ability to twist your spells to suit your needs.

 You gain two of the following Metamagic options of your choice.
-You gain two more options at Sorcerer level 10 and two more at Sorcerer level 17.
+You gain one more options at Sorcerer level 9 and two more at Sorcerer level 17.

 You can use only one Metamagic option on a spell when you cast it, unless otherwise noted.